-Already being a yoga practitioner and young teacher, it took one afternoon to decide for shiatsu.
-This journey began in 2016 entering to a Zen Shiatsu school in Italy, rather unexpectedly but right away adoring it at the very depth and getting into the study and practice right away.
+Already being a yoga practitioner and teacher, it took one afternoon to delve into shiatsu for years coming after.
+This journey began in 2016 entering a Zen Shiatsu school in Italy, rather unexpectedly but right away adoring it at the very depth and getting into the study and practice.
 Thai yoga massage came in addition soon after as a beautiful accompaniment bringing in a bit more playfulness and movement.
 Along the two, learning traditional Chinese medicine and the five elements, closely related to Tao philosophy, my vision of all there is changed greatly, becoming a practitioner therapist felt like a heavenly blessing.

 When we talk about an organ in Ancient Chinese Medicine, we mean it in its entire state: physical, mental, emotional, spiritual and soul.
 In my work I trust the greater, the beyond mind, the higher energy to which both the therapist and the receiver are connected during the treatment and trust the universal Ki do what is does remaining instruments of the work.